-Received with standing ovations and described as ‘Funny, Insightful and Urgent’ by NZ Herald writer Simon Wilson, the THREE FORTY ONE Creators and Cast, celebrate a successful season one, and begin plans for season two!
-Scroll down for Audience Comments and Gallery.
+Received with standing ovations and described as ‘Funny, Insightful and Urgent’ by NZ Herald writer Simon Wilson, the THREE FORTY ONE Creators and Cast, celebrate a successful season one, and are now auditioning for Season Two!

 Welcome to the resort!
 On an island like the islands of Tuvalu, a kiwi wedding party arrive for the time of their lives, unaware that life altering realities await them.
 With a compelling script, a standout cast and songs that range from hilarious to heart breaking, THREE FORTY ONE addresses the climate crisis, considering it through the eyes of those most affected.
 This show is dedicated to the people of the world’s many coastal regions being increasingly affected by extreme weather and sea level rise.
 Theirs is a story that needs hearing and responding to, before it’s too late.